-Did you know that globally, it is believed that about 65 million people have varying levels of COPD?
+Did you know that globally, it is believed that about 65 million people have varying levels of Chronic Obstructive Pulmonary Disease (COPD)?
 In the United States alone, an estimated 16 million adults have been diagnosed with the disease.
 Here’s all you need to know about COPD, including its causes, types, symptoms, and stages.

 COPD, which means chronic obstructive pulmonary disease, is a long-term lung ailment that affects breathing.
 Primarily, COPD is caused by smoking; however, you don’t necessarily need to be a smoker to have it.
 If left untreated, COPD can build other diseases, including respiratory infections and heart problems.